richburroughs/what-oncall-does-to-us/slides.md

 ![100%](images/cortisol_study_table.png)

-^ If there's anything you didn't understand about this study, just look at this table real quick ^ Some of these studies can be pretty hard to parse
+^ If there's anything you didn't understand about this study, just look at this table real quick ^ Some of these studies can be pretty hard to parse if you're not an academic.
-^ I'm not an academic.
-I was a Theatre major in college and dropped out ^ It's ok to look at secondary sources
+^ I'm not.
+I was a Theatre major in college and dropped out ^ If a study it hard, try looking at secondary sources

 ---

 # Scientific American article

-> “Participants marked lower moods the morning after being on-call...
+> “Participants marked lower moods the morning after being on-call....
 The possibility alone impeded recovery from work, as the effects persisted even when no calls came.”

 ## https://www.scientificamerican.com/article/the-strain-of-always-being-on-call/

 ^ The effetcs persisted even when no calls came
+^ Just like the first study

 ---